irfanirawangits/gits-medsoc-helper/README.md

 ## How to use it?
 ```
 Use SHA-1 release for fingerprint firebase console.
-How to get it can see [here][5]
+How to get it can see here

 class SingleActivity : BaseActivity(), GoogleAuthCallback.ResponseCallback {